Music by W. A. Mozart, Libretto by Emanuel Schikaneder

 eaturing performers from Quasimondo Physical Theatre, Milwaukee Opera Theatre, and Cadance Collective.

 Pursuing a life of singing has been my goal since listening to my first mixed cassette of opera arias.
 My current home-base is Milwaukee, WI, but I was raised on a dairy farm in north-central Wisconsin.

-I love working on new projects and sharing my passion for singing.
+I love working on new projects and sharing my passion for singing with my students and my community.
 I believe it is important to forge new connections through creative music collaborations.

 Michel Shestak, piano